ta0kira/wrapping-editor/README.md

 final = unlines $ map upText $ exportDocument editor'
 ```

+## Included Wrapping Policies

+- **`breakExact`** works for all character types because it breaks lines at
+  exactly the editor width.

+- **`trimSpaces`** hides spaces at the end of each line so that the leading
+  edges of the paragraphs look cleaner.
+This has no effect on the data itself.
+  This policy works for any character type with a `SpaceChar` `instance`, which
+  identifies space characters.

+Wrapping is disabled for included policies when the width is less than 1.

 ## Creating a Custom Wrapping Policy

-The basic policy `breakExact` works for all character types, since it breaks
-lines strictly based on character counts.
-Custom wrapping  policies can be
-created with a new `instance` of `Base.FixedFontParser`.
+Custom wrapping  policies can be created with a new `instance` of
+`Base.FixedFontParser`.

 If you want to create a policy that hyphenates words, you can implement
 `renderLine` to conditionally append a hyphen for display purposes.
 This will